-Sethuraman and Selvaraju [1315] define a graph H to be a supersubdivision of a graph G, if every edge uv of G is replaced by $K{2,m}$ (m may vary for each edge) by identifying u and v with the two vertices in $K{2,m}$ that form the partite set with exactly two members.
+Sethuraman and Selvaraju [1487] define a graph H to be a supersubdivision of a graph G, if every edge uv of G is replaced by $K{2,m}$ (m may vary for each edge) by identifying u and v with the two vertices in $K{2,m}$ that form the partite set with exactly two members.
 Sethuraman and Selvaraju prove that every supersubdivision of a path is graceful and every cycle has some supersubdivision that is graceful.
 They conjecture that every supersubdivision of a star is graceful and that paths and stars are the only graphs for which every supersubdivision is graceful.
-Barrientos [230] disproved this latter conjecture by proving that every supersubdivision of a ytrees is graceful (recall a y-tree is obtained from a path by appending an edge to a vertex of a path adjacent to an end point).
+Barrientos [270] disproved this latter conjecture by proving that every supersubdivision of a y-trees is graceful (recall a y-tree is obtained from a path by appending an edge to a vertex of a path adjacent to an end point).
 Barrientos asks if paths and y-trees are the only graphs for which every supersubdivision is graceful.
 This seems unlikely to be the case.
-The conjecture that every supersubdivision of a star is graceful was proved by Kathiresan and Amutha [772].
-In [1319] Sethuraman and Selvaraju prove that every connected graph has some supersubdivision that is graceful.
+The conjecture that every supersubdivision of a star is graceful was proved by Kathiresan and Amutha [896].
+In [1491] Sethuraman and Selvaraju prove that every connected graph has some supersubdivision that is graceful.
 They pose the question as to whether this result is valid for disconnected graphs.
-Barrientos and Barrientos [237] answered this question by proving that any disconnected graph has a supersubdivision that admits an $\alpha$ -labeling.
+Barrientos and Barrientos [277] answered this question by proving that any disconnected graph has a supersubdivision that admits an α -labeling.
+They also proved that every supersubdivision of a connected graph admits an α -labeling.
+Sekar and Ramachandren proved that an arbitrary supersubdivision of disconnected graph is graceful [1416] and supersubdivisions of ladders are graceful [1340].
 Sethuraman and Selvaraju also asked if there is any graph other than $K{2,m}$ that can be used to replace an edge of a connected graph to obtain a supersubdivision that is graceful.

-Sethuraman and Selvaraju [1315] call superdivision graphs of G where every edge uv of G is replaced by $K{2,m}$ and m is fixed an arbitrary supersubdivision of G. Barrientos and Barrientos [237] answered the question of Sethuraman and Selvaraju by proved that any graph obtained from $K{2,m}$ by attaching k pendent edges and n pendent edges to the vertices of its 2-element stable set can be used instead of $K{2,m}$ to produce an arbitrary supersubdivision that admits an $\alpha$ -labeling.
-K. Kathiresan and R. Sumathi [778] affirmatively answer the question posed by Sethuraman and Selvaraju in [1315] of whether there are graphs different from paths whose arbitrary supersubdivisions are graceful.
+Sethuraman and Selvaraju [1487] call superdivision graphs of G where every edge uv of G is replaced by $K{2,m}$ and m is fixed an arbitrary supersubdivision of G. Barrientos and Barrientos [277] answered the question of Sethuraman and Selvaraju by proving that any graph obtained from $K{2,m}$ by attaching k pendent edges and n pendent edges to the vertices of its 2-element stable set can be used instead of $K{2,m}$ to produce an arbitrary supersubdivision that admits an α -labeling.
+K. Kathiresan and R. Sumathi [902] affirmatively answer the question posed by Sethuraman and Selvaraju in [1487] of whether there are graphs different from paths whose arbitrary supersubdivisions are graceful.

-For a graph G Ambili and Singh [83] call the graph $G^$ a strong supersubdivision of G if $G^$ is obtained from G by replacing every edge $e_i$ of G by a complete bipartite graph $K{r_i,s_i}$ .
-A strong supersubdivision $G^$ of G is said to be an arbitrary strong supersubdivision if $G^$ is obtained from G by replacing every edge $e_i$ of G by a complete bipartite graph $K{r,s_i}$ (r is fixed and $s_i$ may vary).
+For a graph G Ambili and Singh [100] call the graph G^ a strong supersubdivision of G if G^ is obtained from G by replacing every edge e_i of G by a complete bipartite graph K{r_i,s_i} .
+A strong supersubdivision G^ of G is said to be an arbitrary strong supersubdivision if G^ is obtained from G by replacing every edge e_i of G by a complete bipartite graph K{r,s_i} (r is fixed and s_i may vary).
 They proved that arbitrary strong supersubdivisions of paths, cycles, and stars are graceful.
 They conjecture that every arbitrary strong supersubdivision of a tree is graceful and ask if it is true that for any non-trivial connected graph G, an arbitrary strong supersubdivision of G is graceful?

-In [1318] Sethuraman and Selvaraju present an algorithm that permits one to start with any non-trivial connected graph and successively form supersubdivisions that have a strong form of graceful labeling called an $\alpha$ -labeling (see §3.1 for the definition).
+In [1490] Sethuraman and Selvaraju present an algorithm that permits one to start with any non-trivial connected graph and successively form supersubdivisions that have a strong form of graceful labeling called an α -labeling (see §3.1 for the definition).